Western Bay estimates summer storm damages to cost between $15 to $20m

-An estimated $15-20 million worth of damage was caused by the Auckland Anniversary storm and Cyclone Gabriell, Western Bay of Plenty Council says.
+An estimated $15-20 million worth of damage was caused by the Auckland Anniversary storm and Cyclone Gabrielle, Western Bay of Plenty Council says.

-Combined with information provided by the Tauranga City and Rotorua Lakes Councils, the Western Bay’s estimates bring the cost of the cyclone to the region to between $16m and $21m.
+Combined with information provided by the Tauranga City and Rotorua Lakes Councils, the Western Bay’s estimates bring the cost of the storms to the region to between $16m and $21m.

 The news comes after regional councils called for the Government to invest $257m to speed up 92 projects on rivers across New Zealand in preparation for future storms.